new-production-institute/olsk-small-laser-v1-prior-art-filing/README.md

 See the LICENSES folder and the SPDX metadata for more details on other files.
 The project is [REUSE](https://reuse.software/) compliant

-The Fabulaser Mini hardware design, CAD and PCB files, BOM, settings and relative files are are released under the following open source license:
+The Fabulaser Mini hardware design, CAD and PCB files, BOM, settings and relative files are released under the following open source license:

 - CERN Open Hardware Licence Version 2 Weakly Reciprocal - **[CERN-OHL-W](LICENSE_CERN_OHL_W_V2.txt)**